 Linen is durable and strong, but what happens when it gets wet?
 Linen is actually one of the few fabrics that gets stronger when it is wet.
 Pure linen fibers don’t stretch, and they are resistant to abrasion.
 However, because the fibers of linen fabric have such a low elasticity, they can break if they are folded and bent in the same area over and over.
 Constant creasing and pressing linen in the same area in a sharp fold can cause the fibers to deteriorate.
 This is why linen wrinkles so easily, and why the collars and hems of linen items can eventually begin to show wear and even break over time.
 However, the wrinkles of the linen are part of it’s charm, and give it a cozy lived-in vibe.

-3) Does Linen Shrink?
+4) Does Linen Stretch?

 Linen is Worth the Special Care!